 If you perform an installation without connecting to a registration server, you cannot register your system during the installation.
 Therefore you cannot receive the repository configuration for modules and extensions from the registration server.
-To enable a regular installation, SUSE offers a second installation medium, the SLE-15-Packages ISO image.
+To enable a regular installation, SUSE offers a second installation medium, the SLE-15-SP1-Packages image.

-To perform the installation without registration, make sure the contents of the SLE-15-Packages ISO image can be accessed during the installation.
-This can be achieved by copying it to a local hard disk or a removable flash disk, by burning the image to a DVD, or by making it available in the local network.
+To perform the installation without registration, make sure the contents of the SLE-15-SP1-Packages image can be accessed during the installation.
+This can be achieved by copying it to a local hard disk or a removable flash disk or by making it available in the local network.
 Choose a method that is supported by your hardware.

-HINT: Copying Data from the SLE-15-Packages ISO Image to a Removable Flash Disk
+HINT: Copying Data from the SLE-15-SP1-Packages Image to a Removable Flash Disk

-To copy the contents of an ISO image available on a removable flash disk, use the following command.
+To copy the contents of the image available on a removable flash disk, use the following command.

 root # grep -Ff <(hwinfo --disk --short) <(hwinfo --usb --short) disk: /dev/sdc General USB Flash Disk root # fdisk -l /dev/sdc | grep -e "^/dev" /dev/sdc1 * 2048 31490047 31488000 15G 83 Linux